Sparksbox

 Deepfake Fraud in Regulated Markets: Why Verification Is Breaking

-Deepfakes don't violate regulations,they violate the assumption that verification works.
+Deepfakes do not just violate rules.
+They violate the assumption that verification works.
 How cannabis, insurance, and healthcare are responding.

 When Verification Becomes Unreliable

-In March 2026, Codoxo launched a new product: deepfake detection specifically for healthcare claims.
-The fact that this needed to exist,that insurance companies now need *specialized tools* to tell the difference between a real patient verification video and a synthetic one,marks a turning point in regulated industry compliance.
+Codoxo launched deepfake detection for healthcare payment integrity.
+The fact that this needs to exist, that insurance companies now need specialized tools to tell the difference between real verification evidence and synthetic media, marks a turning point in regulated industry compliance.

 A deepfake is just audio or video that's statistically indistinguishable from reality.
 That's not a technical problem anymore.
 That's a regulatory problem.
 Because once verification becomes unreliable, the entire legal framework of regulated industries breaks down.